uva-engineering-decision-analysis/class_notes/Session_5.md

 ![10](Picturs/pic_10.png)

-Suppose that there are probability density depends on the values of the unobserved parameter ($\theta$), e.g. If we belive that the values are normally distributed, then it depends on two parameters including the $\mu$ and $\sigma$ of the distribution.
+Suppose that there are probability density depends on the values of the unobserved parameter ($\theta$), e.g. If we believe that the values are normally distributed, then it depends on two parameters including the $\mu$ and $\sigma$ of the distribution.

 $f(x)=f(x\\theta)$